Your no-claims discount tool

 Key takeaways

-If you go for a year or more without claiming on your car insurance, your insurer will offer you a discount on your premiums
+If you go for a year or more without claiming on your car insurance, your insurer may give you a discount on your premium, known as a no-claims bonus (NCB) or no-claims discount (NCD)

 Some insurers offer NCD protection, allowing you to keep your discount even after a claim, though it may come at an extra cost